Dewalt-arch/pimpmykali/README.md

         - create backup of original sources.list in /etc/apt/sources.list_date_time
         - write new deb and deb-src lines with new mirror to /etc/apt/sources.list
         - N exits and makes no change to /etc/apt/sources.list
+  - added --mirrors for command line use sudo./pimpmykali.sh --mirrors

   - menu option 6 - enable root login
      - password prompt now checks exit code if failure, restart password function